Brainz456/DumpFlash/README.md

+Forked for usage potential usage in my dissertation

 # DumpFlash
 DumpFlash is a tool to retrieve and write Flash data to the physical NAND Flash memory or virtual image file.
 Various operations like ECC check and on-image pattern recognition, extraction and rewriting for u-Boot bootloader and JFFS2 file system are supported.